Nepali Leaders Network was founded on a simple belief: ambitious Nepalis shouldn’t have to grow alone.

 Let me tell you how it all came together.

-I was at my cousin’s wedding here in Massachusetts.
+That realization crystallized at my cousin’s wedding here in Massachusetts.

-“What you’ve created in Boston is incredible.
 I just wish we had something like that where we live.
-We have plenty of cultural events and parties, but nothing that helps us grow professionally.”

-That line stayed with me because…
+That line stayed with me because it captured exactly what I had been sensing.

-Through NSA Boston, we’d done it all… social events, cultural showcases, concert promotions, professional gatherings, and more.
+Social events, cultural showcases, concert promotions, professional gatherings, and more.

 But that night made me realize something deeper: people weren’t craving more events.

-They were craving a space to talk about ambition, leadership, and growth.
-Conversations we rarely have in our community.
+They were craving a space to talk about ambition, leadership, and growth — conversations we rarely have in our community.

 So after that night, we decided to go all in on what truly mattered.